6i-software/vba-logger/documentation/1 - Getting started.md

 ### Logging a message

-"To log a message, you need to create a logger as a new instance of `VBALoggerClass`, and this depends on the type of installation you have chosen: either by importing the class module or by referencing the VBALogger XLAM.
+To log a message, you need to create a logger as a new instance of `VBALoggerClass`, and this depends on the type of installation you have chosen: either by importing the class module or by referencing the VBALogger XLAM.

 #### Instantiate a logger when installing by importing the VBALoggerClass module